mauricio-ms/xcerebro/data-acquisition/README.md

-# xcerebro-data-acquisition
+# data-acquisition
-Project to make the data acquisition of motor imagery eeg data
+Project to make the data acquisition of eeg data

 ## Get started
 - Run npm install